Amerisleep vs. iComfort Mattress Reviews

 The AS4 brings extra softness to the bedroom with a four-inch-thick Bio-Pur® comfort layer.
 Sleepers won’t sink too far before the support of the one-inch Affinity layer offers pressure relief where it’s needed most.
 Supporting it all is the standard Bio-Core® support layer.

 The softest Amerisleep model —the AS5— is the only four-layer mattress that Amerisleep offers.
-It has a four-inch Bio-Pur® layer that’s both supported and further cushioned with a two-inch Active Flex layer.
+It has a three-inch Bio-Pur® layer that’s both supported and further cushioned with a two-inch Active Flex layer.
 Active Flex adds slightly more cushioning while improving the responsiveness of the thick comfort layer.
 Side sleepers can really sink into the mattress without getting stuck.
 It also has the Affinity layer to target painful pressure points.

 Amerisleep’s Cooling Technologies and Temperature Regulation